madprops/blog/docs/close.md

 The DPI button in my mouse is handy because it's at the top, near the middle, easy to reach.

-And I have no need to use the intended DPI changing action anyway.

-I just let it work at the DPI setting that's most comfortable all the time.

 ## Taps

 I made a library for awesomewm to detect double click/tap/press and perform an action.